afreakyelf/Pdf-Viewer/README.md

 ### Ui Customizations
 You need to add the custom theme to styles.xml/themes.xml file and override the required attribute values.
-Parent theme can be either the default **Theme.PdfView.Light** or the one with no actionbar from the application.
+Parent theme can be either **Theme.PdfView.Light** or **Theme.PdfView.Dark** or the one with no actionbar from the application.
-Note: If parent is not **Theme.PdfView.Light**, all of the pdfView attributes should be added to that theme.
+Note: If parent is not one of the themes from this library, all of the pdfView attributes should be added to that theme.

     <style name="Theme.PdfView.SelectedTheme" parent="@style/Theme.PdfView.Light">
         <item name="pdfView_backIcon">@drawable/ic_arrow_back</item>